jump to navigation

 Can you see it?

-In the image on the left there isn’t enough fill-light hitting the subject.
+In the image above on the left there isn’t enough fill-light hitting the subject.
 The reason for this is that the reflector wasn’t pointing to the part of the image that needed light.
 It was angled the wrong direction – completely parallel to the window (you can see that the background is a bit lighter in that shot).
 I needed the light to hit the glass at an angle, so I turned the reflector so it was facing the front-left part of the glass that was in my view.
 (See the diagram to the right for the final setup – click on it for a larger view.)

 It’s important that you not only have your reflector filling in the subject opposite the main light, but also that you make sure it’s angled in a way that it’s pleasing to your photograph.
 You don’t need anything fancy to use as a reflector – a large piece of foam-core will do the trick.
 But if you do have a traditional reflector (this is the one I use) then you are also able to bend and warp it to wrap more light around your image.

-1. Hilari - January 25, 2010
+1. Hilari January 25, 2010 at 12:16 pm - Reply

 Wow!
 That really does make a difference!
 I am definitely a beginning photographer and it’s easy to get bogged down by all the terminology and equipment.
 This post was short, sweet and VERY helpful!
 Thanks!

-2. Ryan - January 25, 2010
+2. Ryan January 25, 2010 at 1:00 pm - Reply

 Thanks for the tip!
 I don’t do much photography that requires setting up much…but this I will use!
 Out of curiosity, what color on the reflector did you choose to use and why?